Image

 Treat contractors right with Deel

 If you’re managing a workforce with contractors, consider using Deel.
-Deel is a global HR and payroll platform enabling companies of all sizes to hire, manage and pay contractors and employees worldwide.
+Deel is a global payroll and HR platform enabling companies of all sizes to hire, manage and pay contractors and employees worldwide.

-Contractors benefit from compliant and localized contracts, more than 15 payment options in 120+ currencies (including crypto), automated invoicing, and in-app support.
+Contractors benefit from compliant and localized contracts, 15 payment options in 120++ currencies (including crypto), automated invoicing, and in-app support.
 Hiring companies avoid compliance and misclassification risks and save 86 hours of HR admin every month.

 Book 30 minutes with a product expert to learn more.